 My husband and I are currently throwing every extra dollar we can toward saving for our first home.
-We try to keep our budget as trim as possible, and giving up certain luxuries is a great way for us to save money.
+Thus, there are some things we don’t spend money on.
+We try to keep our budget as trim as possible, and giving up certain luxuries is a great way for us to save.

 That means giving up a lot of things that would be nice to have along the way—short-term sacrifices for long-term rewards and all that.
 Holding onto your dollars is hard work!